2011 Africa and Middle East Unrest Fast Facts

 April 1, 2011 - Nine people are killed in the Damascus suburb of Douma during protests.
 Demonstrations are held in other cities including Daraa, Homs and Al Sanameen

-April 8, 2011 - More than three dozen protestors are killed during demonstrations across Syria, according to an activist group, the National Organization for Human Rights in Syria.
+April 8, 2011 - More than three dozen protestors are killed during demonstrations across Syria, according to the National Organization for Human Rights in Syria.
 The government claims the unrest is being provoked by outside instigators.

 April 21, 2011 - Assad lifts the country's 48-year-old state of emergency.
 He also abolishes the Higher State Security Court and issues a decree "regulating the right to peaceful protest, as one of the basic human rights guaranteed by the Syrian Constitution."